dfresh613/strangerLights/README.md

 # strangerLights
-*Note This is project is only about a week old, and I am still polishing it.
-Check back in about a week for the fully completed project

 StrangerLights is an arduino/raspberry pi implementation to spell messages out with LEDs.
 A raspberry pi provides a django based web interface for users to queue LED messages to send to the Arduino.